 Understanding your search terms data

 The "Keyword" column tells you which one of your keywords matched someone’s search term and triggered your ad.
 This information can help you see your keywords “in action” by showing you how they are matching to actual searches.

-To enable the "Keyword" column, click the Columns drop-down menu and choose "Customise columns".
-Then, click the Add link next to "Keyword" and click Apply.
+To enable the "Keyword" column, click the Columns drop-down menu and choose "Modify columns".
+In the "Select metrics" section, click Attributes.
+Then click the Add link next to "Keyword" and click Apply.

 How is search term match type determined?

 To help you understand how the search term match type is determined, we'll use the following example: